skxvtchy/skxvtchy/README.md

 <pre>
 - 🔭 I’m currently working on finishing my classes, and trying to get a job              ,:
 - 🌱 I’m currently learning scala, python, C, javascript, and how to get a job         ,' |
-- 🌱 I’m currently learning scala, python, C, javascript, and how to get a job        /   :       Your company stock
+                                                                                      /   :
-- 👯 I’m looking to collaborate on a job                                           --'   /       if you hire me TRUST
+- 👯 I’m looking to collaborate on a job                                           --'   /
-- 🤔 I’m looking for help with getting a job                                       \/ />/          NOT A SCAM REAL!!!
+- 🤔 I’m looking for help with getting a job                                       \/ />/
-- 💬 Ask me about job offers                                                       / /_\              💵 🪙 💸
+- 💬 Ask me about job offers                                                       / /_\
 - 📫 How to reach me: jamesli784@gmail.com                                      __/   /
 - 😄 Pronouns: un/employed                                                      )'-. /
 - ⚡ Fun fact: I want a job                                                     ./  :\